Branch template

 American Thomas Research Desk

-This page is the first public-safe home for American Thomas branch work.
+This page is the first shareable home for American Thomas branch work.
 It avoids publishing living relatives and starts with branch questions instead of unsupported descent claims.

 Earliest known Thomas